 Zero Waste Waste Dump;

 Coordination of a project with the Cascales council in the Ecuadorian Amazon to redesign their entire landfill.
 Working with a bacterial expert we installed bio-filters to clean the human effluent that runs into the rivers and taught about large scale composting, classification of rubbish and recycling and use of the machinery to convert plastic into ‘ plastic wood’.

-Whilst in the UK Nicola is asked to speak at a variety of events.
+Whilst in the UK I am asked to speak at a variety of events.

-In schools she gives presentations on the rain forest.
+In schools I give presentations on the rain forest.
 This gives children an opportunity to ask questions and gain a deeper understanding about life in the Amazon.

-At Colleges and Universities Nicola has spoken on Environmental Design and Technology and Corporate Social Responsibility.
+At Colleges and Universities I have spoken on Environmental Design and Technology and Corporate Social Responsibility.

-Nicola also gives talks at festivals and for different clubs and associations on her work, empowering people to see ‘How Can One Person Make a Difference’.
+I also gives talks at festivals and for different clubs and associations on my work, empowering people to see ‘How Can One Person Make a Difference’.

 Whether you are an individual or big business there is always room for change, growth, evolution and being a part of the solution.